 Covent Garden is actually three markets.
-Forty stalls selling jewelry, clothes, pottery, and other unique hand-crafted items congregate in the covered area, originally designed by Inigo Jones, known as the Apple Market.
-The Jubilee Market, in Jubilee Hall toward Southampton Street, tends toward the more pedestrian (kitschy T-shirts, unremarkable household goods, and the like) on Tuesday through Friday, but offers a selection of vintage collectibles on Monday and worthwhile handmade goods on weekends.
+Forty stalls selling handcrafted jewelry, clothes, ceramics, and other unique items are in the covered area, which was originally designed by Inigo Jones and is known as the Apple Market.
+The Jubilee Market, in Jubilee Hall toward Southampton Street, tends toward the more pedestrian (kitschy T-shirts, unremarkable household goods, and the like) on Tuesday through Friday, but has vintage collectibles on Monday and worthwhile handmade goods on weekends.
 A "Real Food" market on Thursday offers artisanal street food, while the East Colonnade market has stalls with specialty items that include handmade soaps and magic tricks.
-Covent Garden is something of a tourist magnet, which may be reflected in the prices, but don't miss the magicians, musicians, and escape artists who perform in the open-air piazza.
+Covent Garden is something of a tourist magnet, and the prices can be high, but don't miss the magicians, musicians, and escape artists who perform in the open-air piazza.
 Covent Garden has recently started aiming for a more sophisticated image with the opening of upscale restaurants and chains in the surrounding arcades (including the world's largest Apple Store) and boutiques for brands like Dior, Aesop, Mulberry, Kate Spade, and Jo Malone.
 Even the noted celebrity haunt The Ivy has a branch there now.